Adam Helewka

-Adam Helewka (born on July 21, 1995) is a Canadian professional ice hockey left winger.
-He is currently playing with HC TWK Innsbruck of the ICE Hockey League (ICEHL).
+Adam Helewka (born July 21, 1995) is a Canadian professional ice hockey left winger.
+He is currently playing with HC Bolzano in the ICE Hockey League (ICEHL).

 Early life

 Helewka was born on July 21, 1995, in Burnaby, British Columbia, Canada, to parents Alison and Dave.
 His mother, a teacher, was born and raised in Wales while his father played rugby in Saskatchewan.

 Playing career

 Growing up in Burnaby, Helewka played with the Burnaby Winter Club of the Burnaby Minor Hockey League and Vancouver Northwest Giants, of the BC Hockey Major Midget League.
 After originally being cut from his tier-one team during his second year of bantams, and failing to join the Giants, he enrolled at the Athol Murray College of Notre Dame and played Double-A midget hockey.
 He played two seasons with Notre Dame before joining the Giants for one season in 2011–12.

 Following his single season with the Giants, Helewka joined the Spokane Chiefs of the Western Hockey League (WHL) for their 2012–13 season.
-During his rookie season with the team, Helewka led Chief rookies wth 10 goals and 17 assists in 60 games to win the teams Rookie of the Year award.
+During his rookie season with the team, Helewka led Chief rookies with 10 goals and 17 assists in 60 games to win the teams Rookie of the Year award.

 Although he was eligible for the 2013 and 2014 NHL Entry Drafts, Helewka went undrafted and remained eligible for the 2015 draft.
 During the 2014–15 season, Helewka increased his production output and recorded 44 goals and 43 assists for 87 points in 69 games.
 As a result, he was drafted 106th overall by the San Jose Sharks that summer.
 On December 16, 2015, Helewka was suspended for six games as a result of an after a post-horn fight with Parker Wotherspoon of the Tri City Americans.
 The six-game suspension was the longest in the WHL that season and carried a $1,000 fine for the team.
 Following the suspension, Helewka was traded to the Red Deer Rebels in exchange for Wyatt Johnson, Eli Zummack, a 2nd round selection in the 2016 Western Hockey League Bantam Draft and a 5th round pick in the 2017 WHL Bantam Draft.
 He concluded his major junior ice hockey career on March 3, 2016, by signing a three-year entry-level contract with the Sharks.